Q- What is the Medigap Free Look Period?

 A- If you have limited income and resources, you may qualify for help to pay for some health care and prescription drug costs.
 Extra help, also called Low Income Subsidy, is available if your yearly income for a single person is less than $18,210 and resources less than $14,390 per year.
 For a married person with no dependents the income limit is $24,690 and resources less than $28,720 per year.
 You may apply for Extra Help at www.socialsecurity.gov keyword “Extra Help” or call your local social security office.

 (Ref: Medicare & You Handbook 2019 pg 83 and www.socialsecurity.gov )

 Q- If I retire, how long do I have to take Part D?

 A- Don’t go 63 days or more in a row without a Medicare drug plan or other creditable coverage.

 (Ref: Medicare & You Handbook pg 77 and 78)

 A- Call us and let us help you navigate through the process.

-Q- Do you have a life changing event?
+Q- What if I have a life changing event?

-A- Losing employer coverage, retiring, getting married, having a baby, adopting a baby, income change, denied Medicaid.
-You will have a Special Enrollment Period to get new coverage.
+A- If you are lose employer coverage, retire, get married, have a baby, adopt a baby, have an income change, or are denied Medicaid, you will have a Special Enrollment Period to get new coverage.